 There are a surprising number of NZ nudist beaches.
 As well as the popular ones located near our hostels listed below there are a number of more secluded ones around too.

-Wellington Hostel – Nomads Capital
+Nudist Beach in Wellington – Nomads Capital

 For a full list of naked friendly beaches in New Zealand click here.